CyanFox-Labs/CyanFox-Base/README.md

 # Laravel-Template

-## The V1 only becomes bug fixes and security updates!

-### You can find the V2 version [here](https://github.com/CyanFox-Projects/Laravel-Template/tree/v2).
+## V1 of the Laravel-Template is discontinued please use [V2](https://github.com/CyanFox-Projects/Laravel-Template/tree/v2) instead